UCREL/hex-website/src/pages/jupyter/index.md

 If you have specific requirements or concerns, please contact us via the links below.

+If you require GPU accelerated notebooks, please contact us for access to the Managed Metal service.
+Although do please make sure your notebooks work on a CPU instance first before attempting them on the limited GPU resources.

 ## User Declaration

 I understand that **this is a BETA service**, and while persistent storage between instances is now provided, no backups are currently available so **users are responsible for their own data retention**.